Saunders-Roe: History

 In the late 1960s/early 1970s the Saunders-Roe Folly Works, by then owned by Hawker Siddeley was merged with the Gloster works to form Gloster-Saro utilising both companies' expertise in aluminium forming to produce fire appliances and tankers in the Gloster factory at Hucclecote, mostly based on Reynolds-Boughton chassis.
 In 1984 Gloster Saro acquired the fire tender business of the Chubb with the company merging in 1987 with Simon Engineering to form Simon Gloster Saro.

 In 1994 Westland was taken over by GKN, and when GKN sold off its shares of Westland to form Agusta-Westland, it retained the East Cowes works, where it continues aircraft component design and production.

 Laird (Anglesey) Ltd was formed in 1968 and incorporated the Beaumaris and Llangefni factories of Saunders-Roe and the engineering business of Birkenhead shipbuilders Cammell Laird.
 Laird developed the Centaur, which was half Land Rover and half light tank.

-The company is now known as FAUN Municipal Vehicles having been taken over yet again.
+Laird also manufactured dustcart bodies - principally a licence-built version of the German KUKA "Shark" (Rotopress) rotating drum compactor.
+Following KUKA's waste collection vehicle business being diverted to FAUN, the company is now known as FAUN Municipal Vehicles having been taken over yet again.
 Today, Faun manufactures portable aluminium roadways and runways at Llangefni under its TRACKWAY brand.